Max-Highsmith/4DMax/readme.md

-Chronos is a tool for prediction of the 4dgenome conformation from a time-series Hi-C dataset
+4DMax is a tool for prediction of the 4dgenome conformation from a time-series Hi-C dataset

 #To run on test data.